thisisevilevil/evilevil365/_posts/2026-09-11-VBScript-Deprecation-Replacement-for-slmgr.md

 ## Check support before you migrate

 Before rolling this out broadly, confirm the target device supports the `OSLicense` module.
+Install the latest September 2026 patch, to make sure it's supported (Look for builds 26100.9278, 26200.9278 or higher)

 According to Microsoft’s guidance, availability differs by platform: